21 Tips for Beginner Runners – Get Started on the Right Foot (2026)

 Proper warm-ups like butt kick, high knees, lunges, or side lunges will get your body ready for your run.

-Don’t run home after your run, spend 5-10 minutes stretching your hamstring, calves, hip flexor, and lat muscles.
-Make sure to breathe through the stretch, it is crucial for your muscle recovery.
+Don’t run home after your run, spend 5-10 minutes stretching your hamstrings, calves, hip flexors, and lat muscles.
+Make sure to breathe through the stretch; it is crucial for your muscle recovery.

-Remember, a proper warm-up and cool-down routine is the best injury prevention.
+Remember, a proper warm-up and cool-down routine is the best way to prevent injury.
+Try this quick 5-minute running warm-up before every run to get your body ready.

 7. Fuel Your Body Right